 - comparisons to other things

-- changes in their behavior, attitude or emotions
+- because the characteristic changes in their behavior, attitude or emotions

 - projections ("I think Mary will want to use this because...")

 - defensive positions, concern or denial

 - new stories

 These are the factors that tell us about how people are using and thinking about the product/ service.